On the Water

 With the longest river on the East coast flowing directly through Columbia & Montour counties, the aquatic activities in our area are endless.
 Named the 2023 River of the Year in Pennsylvania, the Susquehanna River is unquestionably one of the state’s premier outdoor recreation hotspots.
 On any given day, people can be spotted kayaking, canoeing, fishing, tubing, boating, swimming, observing wildlife, or just lazily enjoying the day from the river bank.

 Visitors to Columbia and Montour counties have the perfect opportunity to experience nature from the water.
-For those seeking the perfect day or weekend trip on the Susquehanna, look no further than one of the area's local river outfitters: Five Mountain Outfitters, Susquehanna Outdoor Adventures, or Riverside Adventure Company.
-All three organizations offer rental services.
+For those seeking the perfect day or weekend trip on the Susquehanna, look no further than one of the area's local river outfitters: Five Mountain Outfitters and Riverside Adventure Company.
+Both organizations offer rental services.

 The unique flow and shallow depth of the Susquehanna River make commercial navigation impractical.
 However, these same conditions make it the ideal waterway to explore with canoes, kayaks, small boats, rafts, or inner tubes.
 There are eight primitive and surfaced ramps that serve as river access points throughout the two counties.